 But our success goes much deeper.

-At the heart of Yardstick’s culture are the great people who come to work here every day – each of whom help sustain the positive energy and collaborative nature of our work environment.
+At the heart of our culture are the great people who come to work here every day – each of whom help sustain the positive energy and collaborative nature of our work environment.

-We nurture our staff, our greatest asset, by incorporating a strong sense of shared ownership and values into our daily life here at Yardstick.
+We nurture our staff, our greatest asset, by incorporating a strong sense of shared ownership and values into our daily life.
 Our core values – Random Acts of Kindness, Embrace the Entrepreneurial Spirit, A Fearless Pursuit of Excellence, Customer Delight Heroes, and Honest & Empowered People – encourage staff to speak their minds, try new things, and above all treat one another with respect.